tremorris1999/EWU-CSCD379-2022-Spring/Assignment5.md

     - Editing words is not supported ❌✅
     - Duplicate words should not be allowed ❌✅
     - Support changing the common word boolean flag ❌✅
+    - Words should be sorted alphabetically ❌✅
-  - Provide a text box for searching words which supports searching for words starting with letters specified ❌✅
+  - Provide a text box for searching words AS YOU TYPE which supports searching for words starting with letters specified ❌✅
-  - Provide a menu item for editing the words ❌✅
+  - Provide a menu item for navigating to the WordEditor page ❌✅
-    - Anyone and look at the word list ❌✅
+    - Anyone can look at the word list ❌✅
   - Any logged in user can change the common word flag ❌✅
   - Only users over 21 years of age (based on birthday) with a claim of MasterOfTheUniverse can add and remove words ❌✅
-  - Users can be set up apriori there does not need to be a sign up mechanism ❌✅
+  - Users can be set up at start up (apriori), there does not need to be a sign up mechanism ❌✅

 ## Turn in Process